sushimizu/GroceryTech/README.md

 WHAT'S WHERE:

     runThis.py contains all of the HTML routes.
-That is, this is where what happens when you visit every page on the website is defined.
+That is, this is where the connections between every page on the website are defined.
-    Some of the functions in runThis.py are organized into db.py to keep everything organized. templates contains the actual HTML used.
+    Some of the functions in runThis.py are organized into db.py to keep everything organized.
+We tried to keep most of the actual database queries in the db.py file.
+    Templates contains the actual HTML used.
 There is one HTML page for every distinct page on the website.
-    GroceryTech.sql contains the  sql code to create our database schema and insert values into it.
+    GroceryTech.sql contains the  sql code to create our database schema and populate it with values.

 TO RUN: